 - Expectation that all members of our community, whether staff or students, will treat each other with mutual respect, courtesy and kindness, and promotion of this expectation in all aspects of College life.

-- Clear, consistent consequences for misdemeanours (see Rewards and Discipline Ladder)
+- Clear, consistent consequences for misbehaviour (see Rewards and Discipline Ladder).

 - Reinforcement of expectations in assemblies, house meetings and tutor periods.